Why real estate landlords should consider out-of-the-box solutions for high-rise offices

 Startups and new companies that seek out-of-the-box spaces often don’t have the credit a more established client like BCG has.
 But the risk associated with investment in this type of space will absolutely be rewarded.
 “This absolutely makes the entire building more desirable going forward,” Eades said.

-To watch the full story behind the transformation of BCG’s west coast headquarters, click here.
+To read and watch the full story behind the transformation of BCG’s West Coast headquarters, click here.